albertus82/cyclesmod/README.md

 * **RPM redline**: engine speed beyond which, after a variable time determined by the *Overrev grace period* setting and the difficulty level chosen, the engine breaks down.
 At difficulty levels 1 and 2 (the lowest), this value also determines the upshift speed.
 Valid value range: `8500`-`32767` RPM.

 * **RPM limit**: maximum speed that the engine can reach (limiter).
 Valid value range: `768`-`14335` RPM.
-Note that, once the limit is reached, the motorcycle continues to accelerate with the engine power set for the limit RPM, therefore, to effectively limit the speed to a certain value, it is necessary to set to zero the power values ​​around this RPM limit.
+Note that, once the limit is reached, the motorcycle continues to accelerate with the engine power set for the limit RPM, therefore, to effectively limit the speed to a certain value, it is necessary to set to zero the power values around this RPM limit.

 * **Overrev grace period**: grace period during which the engine does not fail despite running at a higher speed than the *RPM redline*; the value is expressed in a linear unit of measurement of time which varies according to the difficulty level.
 Valid value range: `0`-`32767`.
 The following list can be useful to determine the value based on the desired tolerance in seconds, depending on the difficulty level: